Top 7 Tips for Getting Kids into the Garden

 - Give them room to grow.
-Designate a portion of the garden, container or other space for children to create their very own garden.
+Designate a portion of the garden, a container, or other space for children to create their very own garden.
 If space is really limited allow them to select, plant and grow at least one plant of their own.

 - Involve them from the start.
 Let them be a part of the planning process.
-Have young children cut out pictures from old garden catalogues.
+Have young children cut out pictures from old garden catalogs.
 Ask them to select pictures of plants they want to grow.
 Older children can draw their favorites and others may want a bit of graph paper and straight edge.
-Match the planning strategy to your kids ability, interest and talents.
+Match the planning strategy to your kids’ ability, interest, and talents.

 - Make it a game.
 Weeds are part of gardening.
 Have a weed-pulling contest to see who can pull the most weeds in a given time.
 Points off for desirable plants that end up in the weed basket.

 - Raise the bed to keep tiny feet off the plants.
-Raising the garden or using an edge of wood, stones of pavers can help define the garden space.
+Raising the garden or using an edge of wood, stones, or pavers can help define the garden space.
 This physical delineation between path and plants will remind excited young gardeners to keep their feet out of the garden.